 A good car accident attorney will also know how to obtain the evidence necessary to prove liability.
 Even though you may have a series of photos of the scene, an attorney will know which parts of the accident will be the most successful at proving who was liable.
 He or she will also know how to present the evidence in the best way possible.
 An attorney will interact with the necessary medical professionals and know how to navigate the medical procedures that you must follow to get the information that your claim needs.

 Another reason to hire an attorney is for your settlement.
 If you can avoid going to court, you can save money and time.
 A good car accident attorney will be able to negotiate with the defendant to settle your claim before going to court.

 However, it is also very important to hire an attorney that is willing and able to take your case to trial.
 This is important for two reasons.
 One, insurance companies know which attorneys will hold them accountable and take them to court if they don’t offer fair compensation.
 This usually leads to better initial settlement offers.
-Two, in the event the insurance company does not offer fair compensation, an experienced trial attorney advocate on your behalf in court and secure a larger, just recovery.
+Two, in the event the insurance company does not offer fair compensation, an experienced Montana injury attorney advocate on your behalf in court and secure a larger, just recovery.

 The moments after a car accident are extremely important and could determine whether you win your case and receive compensation for your injuries.
 If you are able, call the police to report the accident.
 Regardless of whether you file a personal injury claim, your insurer will likely want documentation of the incident.
 If you feel hurt, remain still.
 Otherwise, check for the safety of other passengers, and then move your car to a safe place.
 If you are not able to move it because of damage to the vehicle, turn on your hazard light so that any oncoming vehicles know to avoid you.
 Make sure it is safe before you get out of your car.